jamesjharper/integra8/examples/README.md

 Integra8 starts all `Tests`, `Setups` and `Tear downs` in their process.

-While this is acceptable for most uses cases, it does undermine the async runtime's ability to schedule optimally and may impact any custom global state-managed added by a test author.
+While this is acceptable for most uses cases, it does undermine the async runtime's ability to schedule optimally and may impact any custom global state added by a test author.

-This behaviour can be disabled with the `use_child_process` setting or `--framework:use-child-process` command line parameter,
+This behaviour can be disabled with the `use_child_process` setting or `--framework:use-child-process` command line parameter.
 This however will also disable log stdout capture, resulting in logs to console interleaving when running tests.

 When disabling `use_child_process`, consider using *artefact writers* as described in the _Test Artifacts workaround_ segment bellow.